Characters / Puella Magi Madoka Magica Portable

 - All There in the Manual: Albertine, a witch first mentioned on the anime's website, is revealed in the game.
 Gisela might also count, given that she is only seen for about two seconds in the anime during a flashback sequence.

-- Canon Foreigner: The game has several original witches, such as Candeloro and Ophelia the witch forms of Mami and Kyoko, respectively.
-There's a also a witch that has Kyubey's head and uses giant stuffed Kyubeys as familiars, and another witch that resembles a Brain in a Jar and is said to be from another planet.
+- Canon Foreigner: The game has several original witches, such as Candeloro and Ophelia, the witch forms of Mami and Kyoko, respectively.
+There's also a witch that has Kyubey's head and uses giant stuffed Kyubeys as familiars, and another witch that resembles a Brain in a Jar and is said to be from another planet.

 - Creepy Doll: Albertine.
 Candeloro's familiars which resemble Madoka and Kyoko as maids may also count.